Eatgrapes/AI_Deobf/README.md

 ```bash
 python init.py
 ```
-Follow the prompts to enter your API details (e.g., endpoint, key, model).
+Follow the prompts to enter your API details (e.g. API Keys).

 ### 4. Run the Deobfuscator
 ```bash